 This course explores the social, psychological, physical, legal, spiritual, religious, and ethical aspects of death and dying.
-It will demonstrate concepts and strategies relevant to caring for persons nearing the end of life and methods of integrating patients' spirituality into end-of-life health care.
+It will demonstrate concepts and strategies relevant to caring for persons nearing the end of life and methods of integrating patients' spirituality into end-oflife health care.

 3 credit hours; 3 contact hours per week.
-Prerequisites: REL 1301, Introduction to New Testament.
+Prerequisite: REL 1301.

-15.04.40 Science
+16.04.41 Science